JOHNNYMACONNY/ybf-studio/docs/information_consistency_summary.md

 ## 🎵 **Conclusion**

 This comprehensive plan addresses all identified information consistency issues that could confuse potential clients.
-By implementing a single source of truth for pricing and service information, creating clear comparison tools, and establishing automated monitoring, AudioServiceApp will become a professional, trustworthy platform that eliminates client confusion and builds confidence in the services offered.
+By implementing a single source of truth for pricing and service information, creating clear comparison tools, and establishing automated monitoring, YBF Studio will become a professional, trustworthy platform that eliminates client confusion and builds confidence in the services offered.

 The 4-week implementation timeline ensures systematic resolution of all issues while maintaining the existing functionality and user experience.
 The expected 40-60% reduction in client confusion will directly translate to improved conversion rates and customer satisfaction.